Understanding & Building Your SEO Backlink Profile

 If you’ve been in the digital marketing world for any amount of time, you’ve undoubtedly heard of backlinks and how they relate to SEO.
 However, many companies find themselves frustrated when they are obtaining backlinks according to plan, but failing to get traction in search results.

 All too often, these companies are neglecting the big picture of their backlinking strategies, and their backlink profiles suffer for it.
-So, the intent of this article is to negate any ill effects to your website’s ranking by equipping you with a well-rounded understanding of your SEO backlink profile.
+So, the intent of this article is to negate any ill effects on your website’s ranking by equipping you with a well-rounded understanding of your SEO backlink profile.

 Quality of a Backlink